seascapelab/FGB-eddies/README.md

 Included in this repository are datasets and scripts generated during the course of this study that were essential to the study's analyses.
 Their descriptions are below:

 Gulf of Mexico (GOM) mesoscale eddies, extracted from the GOM Hybrid Coordinate Ocean Model (HYCOM, https://www.hycom.org) using sea surface height.
-(MAT files).
+(MAT files -- Lat/Lon contours of eddy perimeters).

 Eddy Day output and code, describing the number of mesoscale features interacting with the FGB over time.